Aricg/aricg.github.io/plan.md

 Sprint Planning:

-* Meet together and review proposals, create epics for the ones that pass review
+* Meet together and review proposals, create epics for the ones you like.

 > Daily tasks aside I really enjoy creating work for myself.
 That said you need breathing room for this work model to pan out.